Administering the Free Early Education Entitlement (FEEE)

 Resources for childcare providers

-The Early Years and Childcare Team support providers commissioned by Cheshire East to deliver the FEEE for two, three and four-year-olds.
+The Early Years Team support providers commissioned by Cheshire East to deliver the free early education entitlement.

 Data collection and submission

 Parents can split the funding between providers; providing the hours claimed do not exceed the permitted hours.
-Step 2 (parent/carer details) should be completed for children claiming up to 30 hours free childcare and/or Early Years Pupil Premium (EYPP).
+Step 2 (parent/carer details) should be completed for children claiming the working family entitlement and/or Early Years Pupil Premium (EYPP).

 Step 4 obtains parental consent enabling settings to claim Early Years Pupil Premium (EYPP) and the Disability Access Fund (DAF).